runtimeverification/michelson-semantics/michelson.md

    the string.
 Technically, this macro accepts a variant of roman numerals with characters `MDCLXVI` where different letters increase the value of `n` by more than 1, but, for simplicity, we only accept the consecutive `I`s.
-   It's typing rule is equivalent to the typing rule for `DIP n code`
+   Its typing rule is equivalent to the typing rule for `DIP n code`

    ```k
    rule #DIP(S,Body) => DIP .AnnotationList lengthString(S) Body